siddh34/MCQs/Insem2/DAA.md

     A. Mergesort çan have a worst-case time complexity of O(n^2) when the merging is poorly done
     B. Other than the requirement of storing n elements, Quicksort has a space complexity of O(log n) due to the recursive call stack
-    C. Quicksort is better in terms of worst-case sorting performance and may be a better choice for scenarios where memory usage is nota concern
+    C. Quicksort is better in terms of worst-case sorting performance and may be a better choice for scenarios where memory usage is not a concern
     D. In terms of time complexity, both Quicksort and Mergesort algorithms have the same average case time complexity of O(nlogn)
     E. Other than the requirement of storing n elements, Mergesort has a space complexity of O(n) due to the need to create temporary arrays to merge subarrays.

-**Answer  :** B,C,E
+**Answer  :** B,D,E

 > Given the recurrence relation of an algorithm is T(n)=8T(n/2)+n, what is it's time complexity as per master's theorem?